The meaning of life

 For many centuries life in general seemed to have had little value because it was overabundant on the earth.
 Individual life, on the other hand, seemed to have more value because of its unicity.
 The scarcity was defining its price.
 With the advent of industrialization, the living Nature is now on the defensive because of an over-consumption of natural resources and the pollution of our environment.
 Our contempt towards life in general (Think of the massive killings of the 20th century and the rapid loss of biodiversity affecting our natural habitat) has gradually changed the way we perceive the value of life.

 The value of life evolves according to what we make out of it.
-The force ratios which were in favor of Nature for centuries are now reversed in favor of Human beings which can literally destroy our world.
+The force ratios which were in favor of Nature for centuries are now reversed in favor of Human beings and their tools which can literally destroy our world.
 The value of life now depends on the value which we want to grant it.
 In the end it depends on our ethical and political choices.

 In breaking just slightly, symmetries have driven out absolute determinism and given life a direction and a first meaning.
 It is a narrow, limited path, with liberties that offer us an array of choices; most of these have moral consequences since regressions are possible.
-A bad choice, the choice of death for example, can drive us to a temporal determinist evolution.
+A bad choice, the choice of death for example, can drive us to a temporal deterministic evolution.

 Allow me to offer another reflection on the meaning of life, one among many.
 Rebecca Horn is a Berlin artist, and her exhibition: